 Capital One no longer advises cardholders to share travel plans partly due to the shift to EMV cards, says spokeswoman Amanda Landers.
 EMV – an acronym for Europay, Mastercard and Visa – is a global standard for cards that use computer chips to authenticate transactions rather than a magnetic stripe.
 Most countries have adopted chip-enabled registers as the standard for processing credit card transactions and “the embedded chip provides an additional layer of protection when used at a chip-enabled register,” Landers says.
 “Capital One also has rigorous fraud alert systems in place and actively monitors accounts for any suspicious activity,” Landers adds.

-Tracking your present
+Tracking your present and future movements

 Advances in anti-fraud technology are giving banks increasingly more insight into customers’ present and future behavior, allowing card issuers to sometimes know a cardholder will be traveling even before he or she leaves for the airport.